 Senior University Teacher

 Sheffield chemistry students learn in lots of different ways.
-In lectures, top scientists will introduce you to key concepts and the latest research findings, and in small group tutorials, you'll work through scientific problems and increase your analytical abilities with supportive academic staff.
-You'll also learn by doing, with a big chunk of your week devoted to practical sessions, and advanced research projects to challenge you once you've mastered the essentials.
+You'll learn by doing, as you spend a big chunk of your week in the lab and working on research projects to challenge you once you've mastered the essentials.
+In lectures, top scientists will introduce you to key concepts and the latest research findings, and in small group tutorials and workshops, you'll work through scientific problems and increase your analytical abilities with supportive academic staff.

 Excellence in teaching

 All of our staff are committed to great teaching.
 Several have received awards from the University of Sheffield, or have earned professional recognition for the innovative and engaging ways they have helped students learn chemistry.